-\stitle{Clustering.} We found the quality dimensions of \textit{completeness} and \textit{feature accuracy} to be the most impactful.
-In both cases, a degradation of the dataset quality led to a decrease in clustering performance, which was linear for datasets with categorical features and seemingly exponential concerning~\textsf{Letter} containing only numerical features.
-The density-based OPTICS algorithm was most affected by changes in completeness and feature accuracy.
-The k-Means/k-Prototypes, Agglomerative clustering, and Gaussian Mixture clustering generally behaved similarly to one another.
-The Autoencoder approach was least affected by changes in these two quality dimensions.
+\stitle{Clustering} We found the quality dimensions of \textit{completeness} and \textit{feature accuracy} to be the most impactful.
+In both cases, a degradation of the dataset quality led to a decrease in clustering performance, which was linear for datasets with categorical features and seemingly exponential concerning \textsf{Letter} containing only numerical features.
+The density-based OPTICS algorithm was most affected by \textit{completeness} and \textit{feature accuracy} changes.
+The $k$-means/$k$-prototypes, agglomerative clustering, and Gaussian mixture clustering generally behaved similarly.
+The autoencoder approach was least affected by changes in these two quality dimensions.

-An interesting observation is that Gaussian Mixture benefited from the slight noise added to numerical features in the first step of feature accuracy pollution.
+Interestingly, the Gaussian mixture benefited from the slight noise added to numerical features in the first step of feature accuracy pollution.
 Therefore, we recommend using this approach when dealing with datasets containing exclusively numerical features if one suspects inaccuracies in their feature values.
-In case of mixed-type datasets, we can recommend only the k-Prototypes algorithm, as its degradation to initial performance trade-off performs the best in our experiments.
+In the case of mixed-type datasets, we can recommend only the $k$-Prototypes algorithm, as its degradation to initial performance trade-off performs the best in our experiments.